-If you look at the 5 richest men in America-Gates, Bezos, Buffett, Zuckerberg, Ellison, three were college dropouts.
+If you look at the 5 richest men in America-Gates, Bezos, Buffett, Zuckerberg, Ellison (at the time of this writing), three were college dropouts.
 If you measure success by wealth, it's long been known that academic success does not always correlate with financial success.
 Some, including myself, believe this is because education makes information retention and skill development its center point.
 In the real world, these skills are not central.
 Most parents define success, especially in high school, as getting good grades to get into a good college to get a good job to make money.
 The problem is that information memory rarely relates to success in the real world.

 As classicists, we bristle at the very idea that vocational success is our measure.
 But, we happen to be in luck.
 Teaching kids to think, it turns out, actually has its benefits.
 I'm not advocating wealth as success.
-I am saying that even those who do believe that is the purpose of education may be persuaded that our method of true education is better for both wealth and life.
+I am saying that even those who do believe that is the purpose of education may be disappointed.

-Grades Glorious Grades
+Grades, Glorious Grades

 When did grades come into play in medieval education?
-They didn't.
-They were a product of the enlightenment-turned-industrialrevolution's desire to quantify, measure, and standardize all things.
+Its a trick question, they didn't.
+They were a product of the enlightenment-turned-industrial-revolution's desire to quantify, measure, and standardize all things.

 Most research traces 'grading' to a pre- 1813 activity at Yale College where students were ordered by levels of "Optimi, Inferiores, and Pejores" based on exam scores.
-By 1817, William and Mary faculty had students grouped into No. 1, No.2.
-No3, and No 4, with the following criteria: "No. 1.
-(Names listed) The first in their respective classes; No. 2.
-Orderly, correct, and attentive; No. 3.
-They have made very little improvement; No. 4.
+By 1817, William and Mary faculty had students grouped into No.1, No.2.
+No.3, and No.4, with the following criteria: "No.1.
+(Names listed) The first in their respective classes; No.2.
+Orderly, correct, and attentive; No.3.
+They have made very little improvement; No.4.
 They have learnt little or nothing."
 Further development in grading students continued in the 1850's through the 1870's at Harvard and the University of Michigan.